juba/obsplot/README.md

 # Obsplot

+> **Warning**: this project is currently not actively maintained.
+In particular, the current managed Plot version is 0.3.2, which is very outdated.

 `obsplot` is an experimental attempt at using [Observable Plot](https://observablehq.com/@observablehq/plot) as HTML widget in R.

 Please note that **the package is in an early stage**.
 Its API is subject to breaking changes, there are bugs, and maybe bad design choices.
 But if you still want to try it, issues and feedback are very welcome !